Netflix/falcor/documentation/router.md

 # The Falcor Router

 A Falcor Router is an implementation of the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html) interface.
 Falcor [Model](http://netflix.github.io/falcor/documentation/model.html) objects use [DataSource](http://netflix.github.io/falcor/documentation/datasources.html)s to retrieve [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) data.
 However [Model](http://netflix.github.io/falcor/documentation/model.html)s typically run on the client and Routers typically run on the Application server.
-As a result communication between a [Model](http://netflix.github.io/falcor/documentation/model.html) and the Router is typically remoted across the network using an HttpDataSource.
+As a result, communication between a [Model](http://netflix.github.io/falcor/documentation/model.html) and the Router is typically remoted across the network using an HttpDataSource.

 ![Falcor End to End](../images/falcor-end-to-end.png)